DeneilSantiagoPayumo/Obsidian-Vault/Politics/Notes/Bibliography notes/Hobbes/Hobbes, the Leviathan.md

 It is manifest that men who are in absolute liberty may give authority to one man to represent them every one, as well as give such authority to any assembly of men whatsoever; and consequently may subject themselves.
 Therefore, where there is already erected a sovereign power, there can be no other representative of the same people, but only to certain particular ends.

 The difference between these three kinds is the aptitude to produce the peace of the people.
 To compare monarchy with the other two, we may find that: first, that who bears the person of the people, bears his own natural person - and is careful to procure the private good of himself, his family, kindred and friends.
 The riches, power, and honour of a monarch arises only from the riches, strength, and reputation of his subjects.
+Therefore, when the two conflict he is likely to choose his own interest over the public, and when the two coincide it is likely to emphasize the public interest.

 Secondly, that a monarch can receive counsel of whom, when and where he pleases and consequently may hear the opinion of men versed in the matter about which he deliberates.
 When a sovereign assembly has need of counsel, none are admitted but such as have a right thereto from the beginning.
+A sovereign assembly may get counsel from demagogues and wonks.

 Thirdly, that the resolutions of a monarch are subject to no other inconstancy than that of human nature; but in assemblies, there may be an inconstancy from the number: for the absence of a few that would have the resolution, once taken, continue firm, or the diligent appearance of a few of the contrary opinion.
+The only bad influence on a monarch's resolution come from human nature.
+The herd-like behaviour in groups can damage the validity of the popularity of the decision.

 Fourth, that a monarch cannot disagree with himself, out of envy or interest, but an assembly may.

 Fifthly, in monarchy there is this inconvenience that any subject may be deprived of all he possess, but at the same time this could be to a sovereign for their power is the same, and they could be subject to an evil counsel.
 Whereas the favourites of a monarch are few, the favourites of an assembly are many.

+Essentially, in a monarchy, the sovereign can be corrupted by flatters  but in an assembly, the members can be influenced by orators who will have divided opinions on the actions of sovereign government.
+The monarch, on the other hand, will only try to enrich himself and his family and friends.

 Sixthly, it is an inconvenience in monarchy that the sovereignty may descend upon an infant or one that cannot discern between good and evil, that their power be given to someone else.
 But there is still another inconvenience in putting the use of the sovereign power into a hand of a man, or an assembly of men, is to say that all governments is more inconvenient than confusion or civil war.

 Should there be any contention arise to the disturbance of the public peace, it is to the ambition of subjects and ignorance of their duty.
 On the other side, there is no great Commonwealth, the sovereignty whereof is in a great assembly, as to consultations of peace, and war, and making of laws, in the same condition as if the government were in a child.
 For as a child wants the judgement to dissent form counsel given him, and is thereby necessitated to take the advice of them or him to whom he is committed.

 A child is in need of a tutor to preserve their person or authority, as in great commonwealths the sovereign assembly need the dictators or protectors of their authority.

+Essentially, a regent must look after the monarch as well as sovereign power to preserve peace and stability.
+An assembly on the other hand may stray from this path and commit treachery and instability.

 If a sovereign dies, they must provide another successor before doing so, or elect one (or give someone the power to elect one).
 Secondly, that king whose power is limited is not superior to him, or them, that have the power to limit it; and he that is not superior is not supreme, not sovereign.